 It’s not always possible to book a getaway, but it’s possible to recreate that calm, blissed out feeling you come home with.

 But before we dig into creating that peaceful vibe,think of the last time you took time away and attended a retreat.

 You may have stayed in an uncluttered and beautiful setting, turned your phone off and spent quiet mindful time to yourself.

 If your home is overflowing with stuff and your screen is the first thing you see when you wake up and fall asleep, your mind will race from morning to night.

-Therefore, to create a retreat-like feeling in your home, you’ll need to adjust two things.
+So, creating a retreat-like feeling in your home, involves two focuses.

 Below are four simple suggestions to create a retreat-like feeling in your home.

 Every item in your home holds its own energy – good and bad.
-This makes the act of decluttering a potent way to dramatically adjust the feeling in your space.
+This makes the act of clearing clutter a potent way to adjust the feeling in your space.

 Also, make sure you start on the outer layer of clutter first.
 What do I mean by outer layer?
 Look at your counter-tops, open storage areas and high traffic areas.

 Decluttering these spaces will create instant impact and start a snowball effect that boosts your confidence.